• Skip to primary navigation

 Instructions

 • Meanwhile, mix the marinara sauce and cream cheese in a microwave safe bowl and microwave until the cream cheese has melted.
-Add in the parsley and thyme.
+Add the parsley and thyme.

 Nutrition